Brand and the early days of marketing Netflix

 Today, marketing at Netflix is best summed up as “Netflix as content.”
-But back in 2001 (and really up until Netflix Originals) we didn’t own any content so we had to market “Netflix as a service.”
+But back in 2001 (and really up until Netflix Originals), we didn’t own any content so we had to market “Netflix as a service.”
 In other words, we had to build a brand out of whole cloth.
-And unlike today, the only movie assets we could use without going through the onerous process of procurement and approvals from the movies studios was cover art itself.
+And unlike today, the only movie assets we could use without going through the onerous process of procurement and approvals from the movie studios were cover art itself.
 Under the law, we could legally use cover images to market Netflix.

 Naturally, we used every paid and earned marketing channel we could afford in an effort to increase our subscriber base.
 But without the ability to highly target our efforts, how were we going to get in front of those early adopters?